airswap/airswap-about/instant-beta/signing-orders.md

 Once hashed, one of two signing methods may be used, either `personalSign` or `signTypedData`.
 AirSwap signatures include a byte `version` to indicate `personalSign` (`0x45`) or `signTypedData` (`0x01`).
 The primary distinction is that in the former, Ethereum wallets prefix the hash with byte `\x19` to stay out of range of valid RLP so that a signature cannot be executed as a transaction.
 [EIP-191](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-191.md) standardizes this prefixing to include existing `personalSign` behavior and [EIP-712](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-712.md) implements it for structured data, which makes the data more transparent for the signer.

+# Signature

-An AirSwap signature has the following properties:
+An AirSwap signature has the following properties.

 | Param     | Type      | Description                                                                                                |
 | :-------- | :-------- | :--------------------------------------------------------------------------------------------------------- |